milehighcoder/readme-generator/Demo-README.md

 ## Description

-This README demonstrates what the final product of this application looks like using Lorem Ipsum text as as a content filler.
+This README demonstrates what the final product of this application looks like using Lorem Ipsum text as a content filler.

 ## Table of Contents